social-link-analytics-group-bsc/gender_bioinfo/README.md

 - Use the function *Export* to download the data about the articles.
 CSV was chosen as the *export method* and all of the information available per article (citation, bibliographical, abstract, funding, etc.) was asked to export.
-Here it is important to mention that Scopus limits to 2,000 the number of records that can be exported at a time, so in some situations the range of years (2005-2017) was split in several searches to comply with this restriction.
+Here it is important to mention that Scopus limits to 2,000 the number of records that can be exported at a time, so in some situations, the range of years (2005-2017) was split in several searches to comply with this restriction.

 The raw data downloaded can be found in CSV files located in `data/raw/full`.
 The `data/raw/summary` directory contains files with only citation information about the articles.
-In total information of 47,427 papers and their corresponding authors were collect through the described method.
+In total information of 47,427 papers and their corresponding authors were collected through the described method.
 The table above shows the number of papers per journal extracted from Scopus.

 ## Getting Started